jasonjmcghee/jasonjmcghee.github.com/_posts/2013-10-18-becoming-design-competent.md

     </div>
     <div class="pcontent" style="display: none">
       <p>&#160;&#160;&#160;&#160;&#160;&#160;&#160;
-      This leads my to my next point: the presentation of the product, or service, is vital.
+      The presentation of the product, or service, is vital.
       Even if it's directed towards developers (even if you're designing an API or a service to help develop an infrastructure) the attractiveness of the website or front-end, I can confidently say, will have a positive correlation with the success of the product.